AlexandrosPanag/My_RPGMAKERMZ_Plugins_Repository/README.md

 *RE;LIVE will serve as the ultimate showcase of what's possible when combining creative storytelling with performance-optimized plugin architecture.*

+### 🛡️ Trademark Notice
+**RE;LIVE™** is a trademark of Alexandros Panagiotakopoulos.
+All rights reserved.
+Unauthorized use of this trademark is prohibited.

 ---

 **Copyright © 2025 Alexandros Panagiotakopoulos.
 All Rights Reserved.**